neumino/neumino.github.io/movies.md

 ### Aladdin
-*Released on 2019-05-22, vote average 5.6*
+*Released on 2019-05-22, vote average 6.5*

-Young Aladdin embarks on a magical adventure after finding a lamp that releases a wisecracking genie.
+A kindhearted street urchin named Aladdin embarks on a magical adventure after finding a lamp that releases a wisecracking genie while a power-hungry Grand Vizier vies for the same lamp that has the power to make their deepest wishes come true.

 <iframe id="player"
 	type="text/html"